Updated: Sep 11

 Conclusion - a call to be joyful

-I have come to appreciate today's amazing convergence of religion, faith, and brain science.
-Many earlier wise people shared time-tested religious and faith-based understandings. [iii] I have observed that often these wise people were ahead of their time regarding brain understanding.
+Today, there is an amazing convergence of religion, faith, and brain science.
+Many earlier wise people shared time-tested religious and faith-based understandings. [iii] These wise people were often ahead of their time regarding brain understanding.
 In many ways, science has confirmed and helped to clarify the past wise writings of many world religious contributors.
 Physicist and author Heinz Pagels [iv] said:

 “The relationship between theory and experiment is like a dance in which sometimes one partner leads and sometimes the other.”